-As of the quarter ended September 30, 2023, 175 million monthly active users from 150 countries engaged on our platform across mobile and desktop devices.
+As of the quarter ended March 31, 2024, approximately 170 million monthly active users from over 150 countries engaged on our platform across mobile and desktop devices.
 Our users are diverse across age, geography and gender.
 Our largest proportion of users are Gen Z (under 24 years old) and millennials (25 to 34 years old), who are mobile-first, highly engaged users with increasing purchasing power.